How to make Easy 5-minute Miso Soup

 • 4 cups water

-• 1 tsp Hondashi (or other instant dashi granules)
+• 1 tsp Hondashi *or other instant dashi granules

 Instructions

-• Serve steaming hot, in bowls.
+• Serve.
+Add chopped green onions, if using.
+Serve steaming hot, in bowls.
 Enjoy!

 Keyword Miso, Soup